Hogan Lovells

 Chart of law firm revenue and profit per equity partner

 In 2024, its profit per equity partner (PEP) was £2.4 million.
-Hogan Lovells has the highest reported profit per equity partner of any UK law firm.
+Hogan Lovells has among the highest reported profit per equity partner of any UK law firm.

 How much does a partner at Hogan Lovells make?